The time in which we live

 “Why were the former days better than these?”

-Yes, you might have had good times in the past, but if today we are living different times, it is for a reason.
-It is because probably we need to live different times or because we weren’t faithful enough to the Lord, because we sinned or because we didn’t seek earnestly for Him.
-It is not always necessary because we did something wrong, it might be also because we just need to live different times and the Lord knows the reason for it.
+Yes, we might have had good times in the past, but if we live in different times today, it is for a reason.
+It is probably because we need to live different times or, because we weren’t faithful enough to the Lord, because we sinned, or because we didn’t seek earnestly for Him.
+It is not always necessary because we did something wrong; it might also be because we just need to live in different times, and the Lord knows the reason for it.
 He best knows how to work in us and how to perform His will.
-He is the master, we just need to follow Him.
-What is also important, is that the Bible tells us that we need to focus on today and this is what we need to do.
+He is the master; we just need to follow Him.
+What is also important, is that the Bible tells us that we need to focus on today, and this is what we need to do.

 “In an acceptable time I have heard you,